LilTits/ProjetWeb/README.md

-# Projet Web
+# Project Web

-Creation of an **E-Commerce** Site for the BDE Assosiation.
+Creation of an **E-Commerce** Site for the BDE Association.

-## Langages used :
+## Languages used :

 1. HTML
 2. CSS
 3. JavaScript
 4. PHP

-Second year of prepatory cycle at CESI computer enginering program
+Second year of precatory cycle at CESI computer engineering program

 Created by: **Varjavandi Thomas**, **Brisé Mathéo** et **Guiochet Titouan**.